ciarloj/Climate-Records-processor/README.md

 sub.sh is the main tool needed to run the entire sequence, and multuple statistics (but this can be personalized)

 Additional tools are available in the tools directory.
-The NCL scripts that plot spatial maps are configured to recognise RegCM and REMO model data, as well as any data used in the analysis of Giorgi & Ciarlo` (2022), Belleri et al. (2023), and Ciarlo` & Giorgi (2024).
+The NCL scripts that plot spatial maps are configured to recognise RegCM and REMO model data, as well as any data used in the analysis of Giorgi & Ciarlo' (2022), Belleri et al. (2023), and Ciarlo' & Giorgi (2024).

 Usage of these scripts and method should cite the studies below.